 As the British School in Tokyo is directly attached to Japanese private schools at both Shibuya and Showa campuses, the school holds the status of a Gakko Hojin under their ‘umbrellas’.
-The school also enjoys the status of Tokutei Koeki Zoshin Hojin (Special Public Interest Promotion Organization).
+The school also enjoys the status of Tokutei Koeki Zoshin Hojin (Specified Public Interest Promotion Corporation).

-Under current Japanese tax law both individuals and corporations can take advantage of charitable contribution deductions made to schools holding the above status.
+Under current Japanese tax law both individuals and corporations can take advantage of charitable contribution deductions made to schools and organisations holding the above status.
 This provision renders Yen gifts, over ¥2,000 and not exceeding 40% of taxable income from individuals, eligible for tax deductibility.
-Corporations will be able to give twice the amount that is allowed for normal tax-deductible donations.
+Corporations are able to give twice the amount that is allowed for normal tax-deductible donations.

 There are two ways in which this can be applied: